Undergraduate Course Catalog 2010-2011

 Senior Lecturer: Timothy J. Churchard

-Students majoring in music, mathematics, nursery/kindergarten, and physical education have the option of participating in a five-year program leading to licensure and a graduate degree.
-Or they may choose the four-year option in those majors which leads to licensure at the undergraduate level.
+Students majoring in music, mathematics, Pre-K-3rd grade, and physical education have the option of participating in a five-year program leading to licensure and a graduate degree.
+Or they may choose the four-year option in those majors, which leads to licensure at the undergraduate level.
 Students interested in the four-year option in these areas should contact the departments for information.
-Students interested in agriculture and occupational education should contact Professor Michael Andrew in the Department of Education.
+Students interested in agriculture and occupational education should contact Michael Andrew in the Department of Education.

-Elementary teaching and most secondary areas require completion of a one-year graduate program, which leads to a master’s degree and teacher licensure.
-Most students who plan to teach in elementary and secondary schools apply to the Graduate School to complete a five-year program.
-In the five-year program students begin preparation for teaching at the undergraduate level with a semester of field experience (EDUC 500, Exploring Teaching) and professional course work in education.
+Elementary teaching and most secondary areas require completion of a minimum of one-year graduate program, which leads to a master’s degree and teacher licensure.
+Most students who plan to teach in elementary and secondary schools apply to the graduate school to complete a five-year program.
+In the five-year program, students begin preparation for teaching at the undergraduate level with a semester of field experience (EDUC 500, Exploring Teaching) and professional course work in education.
 Students complete a baccalaureate degree outside of education and move into a fifth year of study and a full-year internship leading to the M.Ed. or M.A.T. degree and licensure in teaching.*

 Students at the undergraduate level who are interested in special education or early childhood education can begin to complete prerequisite coursework for the graduate program leading to certification in special education (K-12) or early childhood education.
 For students seeking the M.Ed. in special education or early childhood education without certification in general education, it is not necessary to complete Education 500.
 For coursework that can be taken at the undergraduate level, students should see program advisers in the Department of Education.

 *Students in the five-year program may combine their program for teacher licensure with a master's program in their major field department.